kbagher/aes-gcm/README.md

 ## Customization

-You can modify the code to change the encryption algorithm, key size, or other parameters by editing the JavaScript code within the `<script>` tag in the `index.html` file.
+You can modify the code to change the encryption algorithm, key size, or other parameters by editing the JavaScript code in `js/app.js` file.

 For example, you can change the key size from 256 bits to 128 bits by updating the following line: